Updated October 26, 2021; Original Post: June 15, 2018

 Burglary covers several different kinds of theft under Texas law.
+If you have been arrested for felony or misdemeanor burglary charges, it is critical that you have a thorough understanding of what Texas criminal law says about burglary and that you have find an experienced and aggressive criminal defense attorney that will argue your case to preserve your freedom and criminal record.
 In this post, we’ll detail the types of burglary, their penalties, and how you can get help if you are facing charges.

 Burglary as Defined by Texas Statute